ssuryanarayanan/Qi-Docs/docs/Reading data.md

 var  readEvent = _service.FindDistinctValue<TestType, DateTime>(streamId, indexDT, searchMode);
 ```

-If the type of the stream has a compound index (such as a DateTime and an Integer), then this call can be used using Tuples to indicate the index.
+The next example uses Tuples to indicate the index.
+This is useful for stream types with a compound index, such as a DateTime and an Integer. then this call

 ```
 searchMode = QiSearchMode.ExactOrPrevious;